-The vast majority of new IPP procurements-83% of IPP projects that have reached financial close since 2008-are for RE: including solar, wind, biomass, hydro, bagasse, and geothermal technologies (see Figure 10).30 Allowing small project developers to participate in underserved areas, thanks to growing experience with new business models for rural electrification, has opened up a market to private operators that can provide decentralised electricity solutions using renewables, such as solar home systems and mini-grids (see Box 4).
-These help utilities reach electrification goals, and may contribute to their RE targets, while avoiding the large capital costs of extending transmission systems to sparsely-populated areas.
+Unprecedented breakthroughs in prices of solar and wind energy in the past decade have spurred African countries to take advantage of well-established variable renewable generation technologies.
+The survey shows that a law, policy or strategy to promote RE has been implemented in all the countries that were surveyed.
+Investing in expanding generation capacity through renewables offers Africa a head-start on the transition to green growth pathways and decarbonizing the energy sector, while also boosting countries' energy security by reducing their reliance on fuel imports.
+This creates an opportunity for countries to design and move to new power market arrangements that meet their needs to accelerate investment in clean power generation, whether through grid-based or off-grid delivery mechanisms.
+Opening up a generation to private investment has been a major driver of renewable additions to national arids.
+The vast majority of new IPP procurements-83 percent of IPP projects that have reached financial close since 2008-are for RE: including solar, wind, biomass, hydro, bagasse, and geothermal technologies (see Figure 10) (MIRA database 2019).
+Allowing small project developers to participate in underserved areas, thanks to growing experience with new business models for rural electrification, has opened up a market to private operators that can provide decentralized electricity solutions using renewables, such as solar home systems and mini-grids (see Box 4).
+These can help utilities reach electrification goals, and may contribute to their RE targets, while avoiding the large capital costs of extending transmission systems to sparsely-populated areas.

 Auctions or international competitive bidding programs are now a well-established trend to guarantee lowest prices for new RE projects.
-Procuring RE through auctions yields prices up to 80% cheaper than through direct negotiations in Africa.
+Procuring RE through auctions yields prices up to 80% cheaper than through direct negotiations in Africa (Kruger, Eberhard and Swartz 2018).
 Globally (excluding China), most new RE capacity is projected to be procured through auctions in future.
 Auctions provide a platform for developers to present their offering and qualifications to deliver new RE projects, while competition ensures the buyer of new energy receives the best prices.
-In South Africa, successive rounds of competitive tenders have catalysed price reductions for wind and solar PV plants of over 75% (see Box 3).
+In South Africa, successive rounds of competitive tenders have catalyzed price reductions for wind and solar PV plants of over 75 percent (see Box 3).
 Cost reductions throughout the entire value chain contribute to cheaper auction prices.
 The well-established REIPPP program caused financing and development costs to fall rapidly.
-Engineering, procurement and construction (EPC) costs also progressively diminished thanks to a maturing market and larger production volumes.
+Engineering, Procurement and Construction (EPC) costs also progressively diminished thanks to a maturing market and larger production volumes.
 Solar PV and wind are now the cheapest new-build generation technologies in South Africa.